 General and administrative expenses decreased 42%, or \$40.9 million, to \$57.0 million for the year ended December 31, 2003 as compared to \$97.9 million for the year ended December 31, 2002.
 General and administrative expenses decreased 20%, or \$24.0 million, to \$97.9 million for the year ended December 31, 2002, as compared to \$121.9 million for the year ended December 31, 2001.
 The decrease in general and administrative expenses in 2003 as compared to 2002 was primarily due to reduced payroll and related costs, including equity-related compensation, and reduced rent expense as a result of restructurings.
-In 2003, general and administrative expenses in 2002 as compared to 2001 was primarily due to a decrease in the provision for doubtful accounts, reduced payroll and related costs as a result of reductions in headcount and reduced rent expense as a result of facility restructurings.
+In 2003, general and administrative expenses also decreased due to a reduction in depreciation expense as a result of assets becoming fully depreciated.
+The decrease in general and administrative expenses in 2002 as compared to 2001 was primarily due to a decrease in the provision for doubtful accounts, reduced payroll and related costs as a result of reductions in headcount and reduced rent expense as a result of facility restructurings.
 The decrease in the provision for doubtful accounts in 2002 compared to 2001 reflected an improvement in the financial health of our customer base which had begun to include more customers that do not rely solely on Internet-based commerce for their revenues.
 The decrease in general and administrative over these years is quantified as follows (in millions):

-Gener (Decrease) Increase in General and Administrative Expenses
+(Decrease) Increase in General and Administrative Expenses

 2003 to 2002 2002 to 2001

 Bad debt expense \$ 1.5 \$ (8.7)

 Payroll and related costs, including equity compensation (17.7) (5.1)

 Rent and facilities (6.2) (4.7)

 Depreciation (14.5) 1.0

 Other (4.0) (6.5)

 Total net decrease \$(40.9) \$(24.0)